Experience the Convenience

 The Women & Children’s Center also provides care for pediatric patients in a kid-friendly environment.
 Four dedicated rooms are overseen by a caring, expert team of pediatric RNs.
 Family is vital during a child’s recovery and caregivers are encouraged to stay throughout hospitalization.
 Amenities include private patient rooms with sleeping couches, a security system, free Wi-Fi, Cable, DVD player, and meals for patient and caregivers.
 We also have an open visiting policy to accommodate siblings, relatives and friends.
 Caregivers are invited to be present during all procedures and a treatment room with coping materials is used to ease your child’s medical experiences.

 Children often need added support to relieve stress and anxiety during their stay.
-Our Certified Child Life Specialist is here to help in coping with hospitalization, and gain understanding of medical conditions and treatment.
+Our Certified Child Life Specialists are here to help in coping with hospitalization, and gain understanding of medical conditions and treatment.